Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 When features are considered collectively, their interactions and localized weighting can shift the coefficients between positive and negative values.
 Within a single city, spatial heterogeneity can also lead to localized variations in effects.
-Corresponding STWR results for workdays are provided in Extended Data Fig.~\ref{extend_fig:stwr_work} and Supplementary Tables 2 and 4.
+Corresponding STWR results for workdays are provided in Supplementary Fig. 1 and Supplementary Tables 2 and 4.